John-Varghese-EH/aiml-Checkers-Game-AI/README.md

 # Checkers AI (Prolog + Negamax)

-## Declarative AI: The Negamax Search Engine
+## Declarative AI - The Negamax Search Engine

-This project demonstrates the power of **Logic Programming** in solving complex adversarial search problems.
-By leveraging **Prolog's** inherent backtracking and unification capabilities, we implement a robust **Checkers AI** driven by the **Negamax** algorithm—an elegant variant of Minimax.
-Unlike imperative implementations that require verbose state management, this declarative approach allows us to define *what* a valid move is and *how* to evaluate a board state, letting the Prolog engine handle the "how" of the search tree traversal.
-The result is a compact, high-performance decision engine that explores thousands of future game states to execute optimal strategies against a human opponent.
+This project is one of the best demonstrations for the capability of Logic Programming to solve some of the most complex adversarial search problems.
+Because of the inherent backtracking and unification capabilities of Prolog, we build Checkers AI nourished from the powerful Negamax algorithm, which is an elegant variant of Minimax.
+It is not imperative in being verbose about managing state; instead, one just has to define what a valid move is, state how to evaluate a board state, and then leave the "how" of the search tree traversal to the Prolog engine.
+Therefore, the resulting engine is very compact and highly efficient while exploring thousands of future game states to execute optimal strategies against the human opponent.

 ## Key Features

-- **Declarative State Space**: The board and game rules are defined as logical facts and rules, making the code intuitive and verifiable.
+- **Declarative State Space**: The reality of board and game rules as logical facts and rules makes code intuitive and checkable.
-- **Negamax Algorithm**: A simplified Minimax implementation that maximizes the score for the current player by negating the opponent's score.
+- **Negamax Algorithm**: A simplified Minimax implementation in which an increase in score for current player comes at the expense of reducing the score of the opponent.
-- **Alpha-Beta Pruning**: (Implicitly structured) Efficiently prunes irrelevant branches of the search tree to deepen the search horizon.
+- **Alpha-Beta Pruning**: (Implicitly structured) More depth in search horizons by efficiently pruning irrelevant branches of the search tree.
-- **Heuristic Evaluation**: A positional and material-based evaluation function to guide the AI's strategy.
+- **Heuristic Evaluation**: A positional and material basis-based evaluation function to guide the strategy of the AI.

 ## Code Structure

 The core logic is contained in `src/checkers.pl`:

 - **`initial_board/1`**: Defines the starting 8x8 grid.
-- **`evaluate/2`**: Calculates the heuristic value of a board state.
+- **`evaluate/2`**: Computes the heuristic value of a board state.
 - **`valid_move/3`**: Generates legal moves using backtracking.
 - **`negamax/5`**: The recursive search algorithm finding the best move.

 ## Installation

 ### Prerequisites
-- **SWI-Prolog**: Download and install from [swi-prolog.org](https://www.swi-prolog.org/Download.html)
+- **SWI-Prolog**: Download from [swi-prolog.org](https://www.swi-prolog.org/Download.html) and install.
-  - Windows: Download the installer and run it
+  - Windows: Download launch installer and run it
   - macOS: `brew install swi-prolog`
   - Linux: `sudo apt-get install swi-prolog`